buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Continuous Integration

-Integrate your code into mainline frequently, avoid branching for too long.
+Integrate your code into the mainline frequently, and avoid branching for too long.

 Thankfully, this practice is adopted quite well these days.